General Michel Marie Claparède

 Pronunciation:

-Michel-Marie Claparède began his military career by joining the 4th Battalion of Volunteers of Hérault in February of 1793.
-Within a few days his battalion elected him a capitaine, and the next month they traveled to the Army of the Coasts.
-That November he was elected lieutenant colonel, but early the next year he renounced his rank as lieutenant colonel to return as a captain to his battalion.
+The son of a lawyer, Michel Marie Claparède began his military career by joining the 4th Battalion of Volunteers of Hérault in February of 1793.
+Within a few days his battalion elected him a capitaine and the next month they traveled to serve with the Army of the Coasts.
+That November Claparède was elected a lieutenant colonel, but early the next year he renounced his rank as lieutenant colonel to return as a captain to his battalion.
 Claparède stayed on the coasts until late 1798 when he was ordered to lead a detachment of recruits from Hérault to the Army of Italy.
-Once in Italy he took command at Milan before joining the staff of the Army of Italy.
-A promotion to chef de bataillon followed, and then Claparède followed Moreau to Paris and then the Army of Rhine.
+Once in Italy he served with the staff and for a time he commanded Milan, then Piacenza, and finally Genoa.
+A promotion to chef de bataillon followed in November of 1799, and then Claparède followed General Moreau to Paris and then the Army of Rhine.
+With the staff of the Army of the Rhine, Claparède was in charge of secret information and he took part in the battles of Engen, Messkirch, Biberach, and Hochstaedt.
+After a stay in Paris during the short time of peace, he returned to the front and assisted during the Battle of Hohenlinden.

 Bibliography